NYC Restaurant WeekSummer Edition 2018

 I know…I know…so many Restaurants so little time!
 What are you waiting for – let the adventures begin.
 Here I’m sharing the Brooklyn Restaurants that are participating this year.
 Why don’t you try all 10 of them.
-I’m excited to see some old Favorites and some exciting new places to try.
+I’m excited to see some old favorites and some exciting new places to try.

 If you’d like to step out of Brooklyn – I’m definitely encouraging it…Head over to NYCGO Website.
-It’s super cool space where you can search by name, cuisine, borough, neighborhood or near location.
+It’s a super cool space where you can search by name, cuisine, borough, neighborhood or near a location.
 Visit them today at NYCGO.

 I know this is a big deal and it can be overwhelming therefore make sure you plan well.
 Grab your girlfriends via group Text, Phone call, etc. and let the planning begin.
 Ask friends, association and Family members for suggestions, be ahead of the game and make reservations – remember we’re all taking advantage of this wonderful opportunity and it only happens twice a year.
-Make reservation for Lunch vs dinner (I do this when I’m trying a spot I haven’t visited before), you get the best tables, you’re able to really enjoy your experience without the crowds and the cocktails are better (my opinion because the bartender isn’t stressed with everyone competing for attention.
+Make a reservation for Lunch vs dinner (I do this when I’m trying a spot I haven’t visited before), you get the best tables, you’re able to really enjoy your experience without the crowds and the cocktails are better (my opinion because the bartender isn’t stressed with everyone competing for attention.
 If the restaurant you’re visiting has more than once location, call ahead to make sure that specific location is participating, And finally if you’re like me visit the same place twice – sometimes the second time around is even better.

 Here’s a list of the Participating Restaurants in Brooklyn: